 - College of Arts and Sciences

-- o Political Science, Pre-Law concentration
+- Political Science

-- Philosophy
+- o Philosophy

-- o Economics
+- Economics

-- Sociology and Anthropology

-- Multidisciplinary

-- Liberal Arts

-- History

 - Crime and Justice Studies

-- English
+- Psychology

 - Charlton College of Business

 - General Business

 Should I elect a minor?

 Yes, if it fits in your program of study!
 Many students choose the Legal Studies minor at UMass Dartmouth in addition to their major program of study.
 The Legal Studies minor offers students a unique opportunity to explore the legal system and the role of law in society from an interdisciplinary perspective.
 This minor is designed for students who are interested in learning about the law, the various facets of the legal system, the role of law in society, and how law shapes and is shaped by historical, political, economic, and social forces.
 Please note 3+3 studies often cannot fit a minor into their program of studies, please see the 3+3 advisor for more information.